freon4dsl/Freon-documentation/docu-content/030_Examples/040_External_Components/040_A_Sorted_Table/+page.md

 ]}
 ```

-By now, you will have understood the admin that needs to be done for the external component, so
+By now you know the small amount of admin needed to register an external component, so we won’t repeat it here.
-we won't bother with that here.

 ## Final Result

 When all is done, the editor should look like this.
-Rather neat!
-At least, we like it, and hope you do as well.
+Neat, right?

 <Figure
 imageName={'examples/CourseSchedule/Screenshot-step5.png'}